 6. Although enjoyable, fiddle music is not an appropriate selection for this festival.

 7. Students should supply the judges with a copy of the solo part and/or piano part.
 Please number the measures.
 Please refrain from using photocopies.
 Sheet music should be purchased and owned by either the student or teacher.
-Also, be sure to print out your judging sheets from your student login and bring them with you!
+Check in at the front desk when you arrive.
+We will provide your judging sheets.
+Pick them up when you check in.

 8. Sessions will last 50 minutes.
 Students MUST stay for the entire session, as a courtesy to all performers.
 Best dress should be worn.
 Do not announce your name, as your name is kept anonymous from the judges.
 A bow is an appropriate response to applause.
 Participation certificates will be available for download in your student login.
 Judging forms will be available from the teachers after the festival.

 8a.
-Due to the increased participation of the festival (350+ solos), the myriad of requests, including trying to schedule families together, and arranging accompanists schedules to make the sessions they were hired to play in, we now will have ALL sessions pre-created.
+Due to the increased participation of the festival, the myriad of requests, including trying to schedule families together, and arranging accompanists schedules to make the sessions they were hired to play in, we now will have ALL sessions pre-created.

 8b.
 It will be the responsibility of the students (parents) to coordinate with their accompanists as to when BOTH of them can do which session.
 This will make it convenient for the parents, and the accompanists will feel like they have control over their schedule.
 The accompanist can say if they can make that session or not.